 These two cases completely changed the way RPTs had been treated up to that moment.
 The first clear rule that is currently being applied is that every transaction between related parties in which a listed corporation is involved should follow the process set out for RPTs, even if there are other rules that may apply (and potentially conflict with them).
 In this line, it would not make a difference if the subject matter of the operation was solved only among shareholders.
 In those cases, even if the company is the object of the transaction, shareholders should take into account the interest of the minority shareholders of the corporation.

 Also, parties should be aware that two different procedures with different timings must be considered and consolidated.
 The experience has shown that it is possible to combine both processes into one.
-This may lead to a lengthier and bureaucratic process in time, due to preparatory steps, and more steps must be adopted, as well as additional compliance
+This may lead to a lengthier and bureaucratic process in time, due to preparatory steps, and more steps must be adopted, as well as additional compliance expenses, since every related party must request the opinion of an independent evaluator for the review of the board members and of the shareholders.
+The independent evaluator must address the conditions of the RPT (whether it is arm’s length and contributes to the interest of the listed corporation), its effects, and potential impact for the corporation.

 Finally, since two different processes may need to be applied, the protective measures of each process must be fulfilled.
-Therefore, both in the cases of mergers and of capital contributions that are paid with assets of an existing shareholder must have, in addition to the opinion of the independent evaluator, the opinion of an expert who
+Therefore, both in the cases of mergers and of capital contributions that are paid with assets of an existing shareholder must have, in addition to the opinion of the independent evaluator, the opinion of an expert who valuated the entities or the assets depending on the transaction.

 The natural question is whether minority shareholders are better protected with this broad interpretation of the RPT statute by the SVS and the courts.
 We believe that the answer is no. What it did was to denaturalize the law and apply it to cases that were not intended by the legislator, adding costs to any corporate reorganization process that is supported by all shareholders.
-Moreover, shareholders had protective measures with the opinion of the experts, and they could always have requested members of the board to be held liable in case of
+Moreover, shareholders had protective measures with the opinion of the experts, and they could always have requested members of the board to be held liable in case of breach to their fiduciary duties.
+Furthermore, the Chilean Corporations Act obliges shareholders to exercise their corporate rights considering the rights of the company and the rights of other shareholders, which we believe was the rule that the SVS and the court should have applied to solve the problems it faced in the mentioned cases.

 1 Under the Chilean Corporations Act, mergers must be approved by the shareholders of the involved corporations after review of an independent expert report.
 Approval requires the affirmative vote of at least two-thirds of the outstanding shares.